armory/docs/content/en/docs/armory-admin/armory-agent/agent-options.md

 > If you are migrating accounts from Clouddriver, you can just copy the same block of configuration here.
 Unused properties are ignored.

-### Agent Mode
+### Agent mode

-In agent mode, you configuration will probably look like:
+In agent mode, your configuration should look like:

 ```yaml
 kubernetes: